benborgers/www/posts/trix-disable-files.md

 ---
 title: Disabling file uploads with the Trix editor
 date: 2020-05-03
+tags:
-tags: programming
+    - programming
+    - trix
 ---
 Basecamp's [Trix](https://trix-editor.org) text editor lets people upload their own files into the text they're writing, but maybe you don't want to deal with file uploads at the moment.

 To disable file uploads, first remove the "file" button (it looks like a paperclip) using CSS: